 - Use rsync - The great thing about rsync is it will grab EVERY file that is in those archives.
-The problem is that because it does not discriminate, you have the full mirror... all 600 some gigs worth of mirror.
+The problem is that because it does not discriminate, you have the full mirror... all 1 TB worth of mirror.
 So, as more versions come online, the more you will ultimately have to support.
 As of this writing, my mirror contains hoary, breezy, dapper, edgy, and the packages for the new feisty.

 This document will cover the second option and get you on up to speed.

 A local mirror might be suggested for sites with 50 or more sites.
 The use of a mirror in these cases will reduce the amount of bandwidth required for these clients on your end of the link, but also the bandwidth required for Official Mirrors.

 - An Ubuntu Server with ample storage (~1+ TB)